-There was a deficit in 2018/19 on HRA services of £10.9m (£9.2 surplus in 2017/18).
+There was a deficit in 2019/20 on HRA services of £14.1m (£10.9 deficit in 2018/19).

 Statement of Movement on the Housing Revenue Account Balance

 This shows how the HRA Income and Expenditure Statement surplus or deficit for the year reconciles to the movement on the Housing Revenue Account balance for the year.
 It shows income and expenditure that is credited or charged to the HRA balance by statute or non-statutory practices, so as to reconcile the amounts charged to Housing tenants.
 For example, revaluation gains and losses on Council dwellings and gains/losses on disposal of asset are reversed.